All Products

 Only advanced Extreme NAS file systems support the snapshot feature.

-You can call a NAS API operation to create an advanced Extreme NAS file system based on a snapshot.
+Call an API operation to create an advanced Extreme NAS file system from a file system snapshot.

 Note